GuilhermeKotchergenko/BinaryClassification/README.md

-# 🧠 ML I Assignment – Fighting Class Imbalance (Binary Classification)
+# 🧠 ML I Assignment – Binary Classification for Class Imbalance

 A hands-on machine learning project for U.Porto's **Machine Learning I (CC2008)** course, focused on improving classification performance on **imbalanced binary datasets**.

 ## 🚀 Project Highlights

-- **Challenge**: Class imbalance — real-world datasets rarely play fair.
+- **Challenge**: Class imbalance.
 - **Approach**: Implemented a classic ML algorithm from scratch and made it smarter.
 - **Goal**: Boost performance where the minority class actually matters.

 ## 🛠️ What We Did

 - Chose and coded a classifier in **pure Python** (no scikit-learn).
-- Evaluated it on benchmark imbalanced datasets.
+- Evaluated it on +200 benchmark imbalanced datasets.
-- Proposed & tested a custom tweak to handle skewed classes.
+- Proposed & tested a custom adjust to handle skewed classes.
-- Compared results using **F1-score**, **ROC-AUC**, and cross-validation.
+- Compared results using F1-score, ROC-AUC, and cross-validation.

 ## 🗂️ Key Files